France: Far-right candidate Eric Zemmour fined for hate speech | DW | 17.01.2022

 The court ruled that the comments constituted incitement to hatred or violence on the basis of ethnic, national, racial or religious origin.

-Zemmour has gathered enthusiastic audiences with his anti-Islam, anti-immigration rhetoric ahead of the elections, putting him in competition with the more established right-wing politician Marine Le Pen, who is also running.
+Zemmour has gathered enthusiastic audiences with his anti-Islam, anti-immigration rhetoric ahead of the election, putting him in competition with the more established right-wing politician Marine Le Pen, who is also running.

 Zemmour wasn't present at court for his trial.
 However, in a statement, he denounced what he called "an attempt to intimidate [him]'' from prosecutors and anti-racist groups.